emretorer/DSA210-project/README.md

 - **Step Count & Audio Level:**
    A statistically significant decrease in average headphone audio level was detected during periods of higher step activity (p-value < 0.05).

-- **Heart Rate & Audio Level:**
-   Although a slight positive correlation existed, the relationship between heart rate and audio level was not statistically significant (p-value > 0.05).

 ---